-The yeast two-hybrid and three-hybrid assay were performed using a Clontech kit (PT3024-1 (PR973283)).
-For yeast two-hybrid assays, the bait vectors (pGBKT7 plus candidate genes) and prev vectors (pGAGT7 plus candidate genes) were transformed to Gold and Y187 yeast strain, respectively, then pick each one colony of them to do the mating, and spray the mating solution on SD/-Trp/-Leu/X- α -Gal/AbA (DDO/X/A) agar plates, the positive results were confirmed by growing them on SD/-Ade/-His/-Trp/-Leu/X- α -Gal/AbA (QDO/X/A) agar plates.
-For yeast three-hybrid assay, COP1-pGADT7 and COL3-COL13-pBbidge constructs were co-transformed into Gold yeast strain.
-Pick each colony and grow them in SD/-Leu/-Met/-Trp and SD/-Leu/-Trp solution, respectively.
-Normalized Miller Units were calculated as a ratio of α -galactosidase activity in yeast.
-For all yeast assays, we used empty vector as controls.
+The yeast two-hybrid and three-hybrid assays were performed using a Clontech kit (PT3024-1 (PR973283)).
+For yeast two-hybrid assays, the bait vectors (pGBKT7 plus candidate genes) and prey vectors (pGAGT7 plus candidate genes) were transformed into the gold and Y187 yeast strains, respectively, and then each colony was picked for mating, and the mating solution was sprayed on SD/-Trp/-Leu/X- α -Gal/AbA (DDO/X/A) agar plates, and positive results were confirmed by growing them on SD/-Ade/-His/-Trp/-Leu/X- α -Gal/AbA (QDO/X/A) agar plates.
+For the yeast three-hybrid assay, COP1-pGADT7 and COL3-COL13-pBbidge constructs were co-transformed into the gold yeast strain.
+Each colony was picked and grown in SD/-Leu/-Met/-Trp and SD/-Leu/-Trp solutions, respectively.
+Normalized Miller units were calculated as a ratio of α -galactosidase activity in yeast.
+For all yeast assays, we used empty vectors as controls.

-Co-immunoprecipitation (CO-IP)
+Co-immunoprecipitation (Co-IP)

-CO-IP were performed as previously described (Fiil, Qiu, Petersen, Petersen, & Mundy, 2008).
+Co-IP was performed as previously described with some changes (Fiil, Qiu, Petersen, Petersen, & Mundy, 2008).
 35S:COL3-HA and 35S:COL13-GFP constructs were transformed into EHA105 Agrobacterium cells and then used to generate 35S:COL3-HA and 35S:COL3-HA::COL13-GFP transgenic plants.
 Proteins were extracted from 18-d-old seedlings.
+Anti-GFP used in this assay was bought from Abcam (ab290), Anti-HA used in this assay was bought from Sigma (H6908).